lunelson/sass-list-maps/README.md

 // -> $short-map = ( beta 2, gamma 3)
 ```

 **NB**: you might notice in the second example above, that the second argument to map-merge isn't really a 'list-map' it's just a list of two items.
-This is the so-called "single item" list conundrum in Sass which is a bit tricky; but as of v0.9.5 these functions handle this type of input so the API can mimic the native syntax as closely as possible.
+This is the so-called "single item" list conundrum in Sass.
+As of v0.9.5 these functions handle this type of input so the API can mimic the native syntax as closely as possible.

 #### Advanced (beyond the ruby-sass 3.3.x native map functions)